keboola/developers-docs/extend/generic-extractor/jobs/children.md

 }
 {% endhighlight %}

-and you use the following job configuration,
+and you use the following job configuration:

 {% highlight json %}
 {